-The 16-miles rail trail includes Zaleski State Forest with the communities of Zaleski and Mineral and the Lake Hope State Park wetland areas.
+The 16-mile rail trail includes Zaleski State Forest with the communities of Zaleski and Mineral and the Lake Hope State Park wetland areas.

-I’m personally not a fan of scary things and felt fine during our visit without any creepy vibes.
+I’m personally not a fan of scary things but I felt fine during our visit without any creepy vibes.

 Horseback Riding Options Spring-Fall

 If you want to experience one of the tunnels by horse, Uncle Buck’s Riding Stable and Dance Barn offers “The Moonville Tunnel Ride” for ages 9 and up that lasts around 2.5 hours.

 Another option is “Ride to Kings Hollow Tunnel” which is a 3-hour ride for ages 9 and up.

 If you want to go horseback riding strictly in Hocking Hills State Forest, check out Blue Moon Acres horse ranch for adults with riding experience.

 Ride Bikes Between Moonville and Kings Hollow Tunnel

 It’s approximately 3 miles between the two tunnels which is why we preferred riding fat tire e-bikes over walking the 6-mile round trip.